Cynegils: Baptism

 In the 630s, Bishop Birinus established himself at Dorchester, and both Cynegils and Cwichelm are said to have been baptised with King Oswald of Northumbria as their godfather.
 Another West Saxon king, named Cuthred, who died c.
 661, appears at this time.
 Oswald married a daughter of Cynegils at this time.
 Her name is not recorded in early sources, but Reginald of Durham calls her Kyneburga (Cyneburg).
-This mission appears to have made little long-term impact as Cynegils' son Cenwalh was not baptised until 646, according to the Chronicle, after having been driven from his kingdom by Penda.
+This mission appears to have made a little long-term impact as Cynegils's son Cenwalh was not baptised until 646, according to The Anglo-Saxon Chronicle, after having been driven from his kingdom by Penda.

 Death

-The date of Cynegils' death is not certainly known.
+The date of Cynegils's death is not certainly known.
 Bede states only that he was followed by his son Cenwalh.
-Different versions of the Anglo-Saxon Chronicle give 641 (manuscripts B, C and E) or 643 (manuscripts A,G) for the year of Cenwalh's accession.
+Different versions of The Anglo-Saxon Chronicle give 641 (manuscripts B, C and E) or 643 (manuscripts A, G) for the year of Cenwalh's accession.
 Many texts follow Dumville (1985), assuming that these variations both represent scribal deviations from 642, which would conform with the stated reign length of 31 years.